afeezraheem/Value-at-Risk-VaR-of-Portfolio/README.md

 As in the attached Python code file, I calculated the following:

-1. The periodic returns of the stocks in your portfolio
+1. The periodic returns of the stocks in the select portfolio

 2. The covariance matrix based on the returns calculated